Jeshreen/Spell-It/README.md

 -   [&check;] User can hear an confirmation sound when the word is correctly spelled
 -   [&check;] User can hear a warning sound when the word is incorrectly spelled
--   [ ] User can click the 'Hint' button to highlight the incorrect letters in the word input text box
+-   [&check;] User can click the 'Hint' button to highlight the incorrect letters in the word input text box
 -   [&check;] User can press the 'Enter' key on the keyboard to submit a typed word or click the 'Enter' button in the app window